WVAviator/aviator-ui/contributing.md

 ## Instructions

-1. Please start by opening an Issue her on the repo with your suggestion.
+1. Please start by opening an Issue here on the repo with your suggestion.
 2. Fork the repo.
 Make sure to fork the _development_ branch, not the main branch.
 3. Create a new branch titled {your name}-{the component you're working on}
 4. Clone the repo to your local environment